ncatlab/nlab-content/pages/5105.md

 In the literature this sort of equivalence is often called a **biequivalence**, as it has traditionally been associated with [[bicategories]], the standard algebraic definition of weak $2$-category.
 There is a stricter notion of equivalence for strict $2$-categories, which traditionally is called just a *$2$-equivalence* and which on the nLab is called a [[strict 2-equivalence]].

-A 2-functor can be made into part of an equivalence iff it is essentially surjective on objects, essentially full on 1-cells, and fully faithful on 2-cells.
+A 2-functor can be made into part of an equivalence iff it is essentially surjective on objects, essentially full on 1-cells (i.e. essentially surjective on Hom-categories), and fully faithful on 2-cells.

 ## Internalization